Presidency of Joe Biden: Economy

-The New Republic praised Biden's economic record in July 2024, highlighting record low unemployment leading to a growth in wages at the lower end of the wage distribution as workers had more bargaining power.
+The New Republic praised Biden's economic record in July 2024, highlighting record low unemployment which had led to an increase in wages at the lower end of the wage distribution as workers had more bargaining power.
 However, overall real median full-time wages stagnated throughout his time in office.
 The wealthiest 0.1% of Americans further expanded their share of household wealth from 13.2% to 13.8%, continuing the trend of the previous decades.
 While inflation was painful, it has returned near its pre-pandemic rate and was similar to peer countries, though the U.S. economy has grown faster than its peers.
 The expansion of the Affordable Care Act, the child tax credit, $1400 stimulus checks, and the expansion of SNAP benefits boosted balance sheets for low and middle-income Americans.
 New business formation rose 30% from pre-pandemic levels, and was notably strong among women.
 Biden also signed three major pieces of longer-term economic legislation to repair infrastructure like roads, bridges and water pipes, boost semiconductor investment, and expand green energy.

 In February 2024, the total federal government debt grew to $34.4 trillion after having grown by approximately $1 trillion in both of two separate 100-day periods since the previous June.